AllanOcelot/Runelite-image-uploader/README.md

 To configure, open up the ftp_details file, and enter your FTP details inside the app.js file, edit the 'PATH_TO_PUT_IMAGES' variable to edit where images will be uploaded to.

-#Commands:
-'''
-'npm start'
-'''
+# Commands:
-Starts the program.
+'npm start' Starts the program.

-'''
-'exit' or 'quit'
-'''
-will terminate the program.
+'exit' or 'quit' will terminate the program.

 #Special thanks